Building a Machine Learning Development Environment

 The RTX 3070 is perfect if you want to learn deep learning.
 This is so because the basic skills of training most architectures can be learned by just scaling them down a bit or using a bit smaller input images.
 If I would learn deep learning again, I would probably roll with one RTX 3070, or even multiple if I have the money to spare.
 The RTX 3080 is currently by far the most cost-efficient card and thus ideal for prototyping.
 For prototyping, you want the largest memory, which is still cheap.
 With prototyping, I mean here prototyping in any area: Research, competitive Kaggle, hacking ideas/models for a startup, experimenting with research code.
 For all these applications, the RTX 3080 is the best GPU.

-If you have met all the requirements mentioned above, let’s start setting up the work environment.
+If you meet all the requirements mentioned above, let’s start building the working environment.

 Open a terminal and modify the .bashrc file to register environment variables (commands follow the $ prompt).

-First, use the following command to open the nano editor (vim or any other editor is fine too).
+First, open the nano editor with the following command (vim or other editors are fine too):

 1